rehierl/node-tree-outliner/2-tree-of-nodes/2-5-hierarchy-of-sets.md

 |-------------------------------------------|
 ```

+Note that the above hierarchy neither represents a hierarchy of inner (H2),
+nor a hierarchy of outer (H1) sets.
+That is, because the identifying subset
+(see below) of root sequence A is empty.

 **CLARIFICATION**
 A hierarchy of sets defines the structure of a rooted (unordered) tree.

 * The tree's structure has one node per set (i.e. `#H = #N`).
-* The tree's structure is not defined by the actual elements that the sets
+* The tree's structure is not defined by the elements the sets
-  within the hierarchy contain (i.e. `(#{e | (e in h) and (h in H)} != #N)`).
+  contain (i.e. `(#{e | (e in s) and (s in H)} != #N)` may be true).
-* What counts is what relationship a set has with another set.
+* What counts is what relationship a set has with all the other sets.

-Note that, from a strict perspective, the node tree has loops because each
+Note that, from a strict perspective, the resulting tree has loops because each
 set is by definition a subset to itself.
-With that in mind, and except for
+With that in mind, and except for the
-the root node, each node within the structure that such a hierarchy defines
+root node, each node within the structure that such a hierarchy defines has
-has exactly two parent nodes: (1) the node itself, and (2) another node.
+exactly two parent nodes: (1) the node itself, and (2) another node.
+However,
-However, and even under a strict perspective, that structure minus all the
+and even under that strict perspective, the structure minus all the loops is
-loops is a rooted (unordered) tree.
+that of a rooted (unordered) tree.

 Note that the structure such a hierarchy defines has no cycles.
-In order
+In order to have
-to have cycles, a parent set would also have to be a subset to one of its
+cycles, a parent set would also have to be a subset to one of its descendant
-descendant sets.
-That however is impossible because (1) any ancestor set
+sets.
+That however is not possible because (1) any ancestor set always has more
-always has more elements than any of its descendant sets, and (2) the
+elements than any of its descendant sets, and because (2) the hierarchy is still
-hierarchy is still a set of sets (i.e. it can not contain two completely
+a set of sets (i.e. it can not contain two identical elements/sets).

-different sets that have identical content).
+**TODO**
+Given a set of elements, (1) how many such hierarchies are possible and/or
+(2) what is the maximum number of nodes the resulting tree can possibly have?
+(hint: resource management).

 <!-- ======================================================================= -->
 ## Identifying subsets of nodes

+**CLARIFICATION**
+If N refers to the corresponding set of a node, and Ni to the set of its
+i-th child node, then **the identifying subset** (ISS) is the result of
+the following set operations:

+* `ISS, identifying-subset := N - { n | n in any Ni }`
+* `(#ISS = 1)`, if N is an outer set.
+* `(#ISS >= 1)`, if N is the inner set of a parent.
+* `(#ISS = 0)`, if N is the empty inner set of a leaf.

+Note that the outer set of a node is the set of nodes of the subtree that has
+the node as its root (hint: a rooted tree of nodes).
+In contrary to that, the
+inner set of a node is the union of the outer sets of those subtrees that have
+the node's child nodes as their root (hint: a forest).

+**CLARIFICATION**
+Each inner/outer set of nodes contains a non-empty subset of nodes which none
+of its descendant inner/outer sets have.
+In addition to that, the corresponding
+inner/outer set is the least significant inner/outer set that still contains
+this non-empty subset.

 With regards to H1: